shawnzhang12/portfolio/content/en/docs/cooking/kung_pao_chicken.md

 4. **Stir-fry the chicken**: Add the marinated chicken to the wok and stir-fry for 3-4 minutes until it's browned and cooked through.
 Remove the chicken from the wok and set aside.

-5. **Cook the aromatics**: In the same wok, add the garlic, ginger, onion, and green bell pepper.
-Stir-fry for 2-3 minutes until the vegetables soften slightly.
+5. **Cook the aromatics**: In the same wok, add the garlic and ginger.

 6. **Add the chicken back**: Return the cooked chicken to the wok, along with the sauce.
 Stir well to coat everything in the sauce.